mvolkmann/MyUnixEnv/README.md

 git submodule init
 git submodule update

-These lines where in the setup script, but I commented them out.
+These lines were in the setup script, but I commented them out.